 Friend to Friend

-So many times we fail to see the real enemy in our marital struggles.
-The writer of Ephesians explains, “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (Ephesians 6:12).
+Paul urged believers to enter into spiritual battle armed and ready with the Word of God.
+He wrote: “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms…Take up the sword of the Spirit, which is the Word of God.”
+(Ephesians 6:12,17 NIV)

 His Mind - That he will have the mind of Christ and think as the Holy Spirit would lead him and not the flesh.
 (1 Corinthians 2:16)